BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/README.md

 ### About this Section (200-Windows-WSL)
 In this section, you will setup a WSL environment on Windows and deploy Mmojo Server in it.
 This is the prefered way to run Mmojo Server on a Windows PC.

+If you need assistance via Zoom call and screen sharing, I offer a one-hour hands on session, for (US) $100.
+It can be scheduled during extended west coast business hours.
+You will be working with me, the guy who made this thing work.
+[Email me if interested](mailto:brad@BradHutchings.com?subject=Mmojo%20Server%20Install%20Help).

+-Brad<br/>
+\--<br/>
+Brad Hutchings<br/>
+brad@BradHutchings.com<br/><br/>

 **Get Started:** [01.
 Prerequisites](01-Prerequisites.md)

 ---